-The Aether AG takes the cake for finishing towards the top of the pack for feature-rich contenders.
-When testing, we determined that if there was one pack that had it all, this would likely be it.
-While this competitor is heavier than average, it is only just barely so.
-Even beyond its features, it has a supportive frame and is certainly on the more comfortable side of packs included in our review.
-The Aether AG 60 also sports nicely padded and ergonomically designed shoulder straps, as well as a respectable suspension, helping justify its marginally heavier than average 5 pounds 3 ounce weight.
-While there were packs that could handle mega heavy loads better, the Aether AG 60 held its own to around 50 pounds - something that many options that were significantly lighter often struggled with.
+The Osprey Aether AG 60 takes the cake as one of the most feature-rich contenders.
+If there is one pack that has it all, this is it.
+This competitor is just barely heavier than average.
+It has a supportive frame and is on the more comfortable side of packs included in our review.
+The Aether AG 60 also sports nicely padded and ergonomically designed shoulder straps, as well as a respectable suspension, helping to offset its 5+ pound weight.
+While there were packs that could handle mega heavy loads better, the Aether AG 60 held its own up to 50 pounds — something with which many lighter options struggle.

 Osprey Aether AG 60 Review